Skip to content

 Truck Accidents

 Every year, an estimated 4,000 people die in trucking accidents in the United States.
-Although those numbers have declined over the past few years, as federal regulators has tightened trucking safety regulations, the fact is that too many people are killed every year in accidents that involve tractor trailers, 18-wheelers and semi rigs.
+Although those numbers have declined over the past few years as federal regulators have tightened trucking safety regulations, the fact is that too many people are killed every year in accidents that involve tractor trailers, 18-wheelers and semi rigs.

 Commercial drivers have a much bigger responsibility to drive safely than passenger vehicle drivers.
 That’s because of the devastating impact of commercial trucking accidents, and the high risk for injuries and multiple fatalities when these vehicles are involved in a collision.
-It’s also the reason why the federal administration has much stricter regulations governing truck drivers, than for passenger vehicle drivers.
+It’s also the reason why the federal government has much stricter regulations governing truck drivers than for passenger vehicle drivers.

 Truck drivers are also subjected to random drug and alcohol tests, in order to reduce the risks involving a driver who is operating a large 80,000-pound vehicle under the influence of alcohol, drugs, or a combination of both.

-In spite of heavy trucking safety regulations, however, many trucks every year are involved in devastating accidents that lead to life-altering injuries.
-Many accidents every year are caused because of:
+Despite these numerous trucking safety regulations, every year many trucks are involved in devastating accidents that lead to life-altering injuries.
+Many accidents are caused by:

 • Driver fatigue